hhandika/segui/website/docs/intro.md

 **Thank you for using SEGUL!** 🙏🏻

-We develop **SEGUL (Sequence and Genomics Utilities)** to address the need for a high-performance and accessible phylogenomic tool.
+We develop **SEGUL (SEquence and Genomic UtiLities)** to address the need for a high-performance and accessible phylogenomic tool.
 It is particularly well-suited for large-scale phylogenomic projects, especially those involving thousands of loci and hundreds of samples.
 Additionally, SEGUL is capable of handling small Sanger sequences effectively.

 :::info
 We are currently updating the documentation to reflect the latest version of SEGUL.
 If you encounter any issues, please report them to the [issue tracker](https://github.com/hhandika/segui/issues).
 If you do not receive a response within two days, feel free to send a reminder to the [project maintainer](https://hhandika.com/contact.html).